Anayatc/CatPhish/README.md

 6. application should run on local host port 5000

 ## Bugs
-As this is still a work in progress I will update this section as the project nears a more complete stage.
+As this is still a work in progress in it's early stages I will update this section as the project nears a more complete stage.